CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 # Compiler Optimization of a Clamp Function

 Modern processors are incredibly complex, and writing functionally correct code for even a moderately complex application can be a painful and teadious endeavor.
 Luckily for us, we have compilers that allow us to write code in high level languages like C++ that produce not just correct code, but highly optimized code as well.
-In this blog post, we'll be looking at a simple clamp benchmark, and compiling it at different optimization levels, and with different optimization flags, and comparing the performance and generated assembly for each experiment.
+In this blog post, we'll be looking at a simple clamp benchmark, and compiling it at different optimization levels, and with different optimization flags.
+We'll then look at both the performance and generated assembly for each experiment to understand how things change based on the compiler optimizations.

 ### Link to the source code